 Preparing for an appointment

-You're likely to start by seeing your family doctor, a general practitioner or a pediatrician.
-You may be referred to a doctor specializing in disorders of the ear, nose and throat.
+You're likely to start by seeing your family doctor or a pediatrician.
+You may be referred to a doctor trained in ear, nose and throat disorders.

 Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance.